 A. Yes, you may be eligible for Veteran’s Preference Points if you 1) submit your DD214 that indicates service of at least 181 days of active duty; OR 2) are currently in the Armed Forces and submit your Statement/Proof of Service Memo/Letter that indicates service of at least 181 days of active duty.
 The 181 days of active duty do not have to be consecutive days.
 These are the only two documents we will accept as proof of military service.

-The Statement/Proof of Service Memo/Letter must include the following information:
+The Statement/Proof of Service Memo/Letter or DD214 (Member-4 Form) must include the following information:

 - Signature from the military Commander or Human Resources